A comparative study of two X2.2 and X9.3 solar flares observed with HARPS-N: Reconciling Sun-as-a-star spectroscopy and high-spatial resolution solar observations in the context of the solar-stellar connection: Discussion

-Figure~\ref{fig:X22}a shows the total signed circular polarisation signal (that is, Stokes-V) in the \CaIR line, which thus displays the chromospheric imprint of the line-of-sight (LOS) magnetic field structure in early stages of the X2.2 flare at 09:04:30~UT.
+The X2.2 flare was the result of a strong shearing flow along the PIL between the dominant positive-polarity region and the parasitic negative-polarity umbra encroaching on its east side.
+This caused the intrusion and eventual penetration of the negative-polarity region into the positive polarity in its northern section \citep{Yang2017, Hou2018, Inoue_2018, Romano2018, Wang2018, Verma2018, Inoue_2021, Zou2019, Zou_2020}.
+Figure~\ref{fig:X22}a shows the total signed circular polarisation signal (that is, Stokes-V) in the \CaIR line, which thus displays the chromospheric imprint of the line-of-sight (LOS) magnetic field structure in the early stages of the X2.2 flare at 09:04:30~UT.
 The flare ribbons over the parasitic, negative-polarity region appear white and impinge on the positive-polarity region to the north of the flare (with flare ribbons that appear black).
-Beneath the magnetic field that is propelled upwards, a flux rope is formed through continuous reconnection \citep{Inoue_2021, 2021Vissers}.
 Thus, we interpret that the intrusion of the negative-polarity patch has triggered reconnection that causes brightenings in a number of strongly curved flare ribbons around this impinging polarity as well as in a ribbon to the lower right of this in Fig.~\ref{fig:X22}a.
 A co-temporal \Halpha COCOPLOT is shown in Fig.~\ref{fig:X22}b, where several bright flare ribbons (with broad emission, hence appearing white) have been formed around the edges of the umbrae (black) in this complex $\delta$-spot (with some overlying cool material).

-During this confined flare \citet{Liu2018} and \cite{2019Price} found that the magnetic helicity increased significantly, which is consistent with our observations of the rotation of the impinging negative-polarity umbra (compare Fig.~\ref{fig:X22}a,c and the top row of Fig.~\ref{Fig:bsams}).
-This rotation occurs co-temporally with the expansion of the flare ribbons, and a small white-light flare signature (red arrow in Fig.~\ref{fig:X22}d) indicates deeper energetic action, which is visible in the \CaK continuum channel and which sweeps around the umbra in a clockwise direction.
+\citet{Liu2018} and \cite{2019Price} found that the magnetic helicity increased significantly, which is consistent with our observations of the rotation of the impinging negative-polarity umbra (compare Fig.~\ref{fig:X22}a,c and the top row of Fig.~\ref{Fig:bsams}).
+This rotation occurs co-temporally with the expansion of the flare ribbon areas, and a small white-light flare signature (red arrow in Fig.~\ref{fig:X22}d) indicates deeper energetic action, visible in the \CaK continuum channel and which sweeps around the umbra in a clockwise direction.
+The ribbon to the south also expands in area (red arrows in Fig.~\ref{fig:X22}e,f, which shows the \Halpha and \CaK COCOPLOTs at 09:11:52~UT), and a small cool arcade rises (magenta loops, see blue arrow).
+Where the umbra is impinging, the footpoint of a filament is located.
+This filament of cool material runs from north to south, along the main PIL of the subsequent X9.3 flare (green arrow, magenta in Fig.~\ref{fig:X22}e,f).
+The flux rope eventually erupted, triggering the X9.3 flare at 11:53~UT \citep{Jiang_2018, Chakraborty21}.
+At times between the two large flares, several smaller brightening can be seen which do not produce any measurable signal in the GOES curve.
+This suggests that they are either weak flares or below or heating caused by the movement or shuffling of the loops \citep{Skan2023}.